CoinFabrik/web3-grant/detectors/README.md

 In order to implement this detector we developed the following functions of the [LateLintPass](https://doc.rust-lang.org/stable/nightly-rustc/rustc_lint/trait.LateLintPass.html) trait:
 - check_fn

 In particular, we used this function to check for every expression in the analyzed code, and to determine whether it calls the function env::set_contract_storage().
-We also check if the function call is performed within an `if` statement that determines whether the caller is the contract owner, in the later case no warning is raised.
+We also check if the function call is performed within an `if` statement that determines whether the caller is the contract owner, in the latter case no warning is shown.

 #### Caveats

-If owner validation is performed with an auxiliary function, this detector will not recognize the vulnerability.
+If ownership validation is performed in an auxiliary function, the linter will not be able to identify it, and the warning will be indicated as a false positive.
+Conceptually, this detector should detect a problem in the information flow: user-provided data being used for the invocation of the set_contract_storage function without prior sanitization.
+We assume that if the data is entered by the contract owner, it has been sanitized beforehand.

 ### Cargo-Fuzz